 - Craig Phadrig – a lovely forest walk leading up a short steep climb to a Pictish fort site with an amazing view west to Beauly and Glen Affric.

-- Inverness Campus – Opened in 2016, this is a lovely college campus for a walk.
-The resident swans and their cygnets are always a big attraction in springtime!
+- Inverness Campus – Opened in 2016, this is a lovely college campus for a walk, cycle or skating session!
+The resident swans and their cygnets are always a big attraction in springtime.

 Inverness is the hub of the Highlands, with many residents of the Islands and less populated places often coming to the city to do their shopping.
-The Eastgate Centre houses Debenhams, Marks and Spencer, Superdry, Waterstones, Next and many other well known national chains.
+The Eastgate Centre houses Marks and Spencer, Superdry, Waterstones, Lakeland, and many other national chains.
 There are also a couple of large retail parks outside of the city.
-The pedestrianised High Street has suffered in recent times and is maybe less appealing than in recent years – but if you’re looking for a classic Highland souvenir there are shops including Isle of Skye Candles, Judith Glue and House of Aran.
+The pedestrianised High Street has suffered in recent years, but if you’re looking for a classic Highland souvenir, there are shops including Isle of Skye Candles, Judith Glue and House of Aran.
 Church Street has a wealth of independent traders including the legendary Leakeys Bookshop.
-The Victorian Market is well worth a wander through as well- look up to see a rather unique model railway as you walk through!
+The Victorian Market is well worth a wander through as well- look up to spot a unique model railway in action!

 EATING AND DRINKING

-I could easily write a seperate guide just about the dining scene in Inverness, but for now I’m going to keep it short and sweet (ish) with just my recommendations of independent places:
+I could easily write a separate guide just about the dining scene in Inverness, but for now, I’m going to keep it short and sweet (ish) with just my recommendations of independent places (please check opening hours and make a booking to support local hospitality businesses)

 - Cafes/Daytime Eating: Cafe Artysans | Rendezvous Cafe | Velocity| Blend | Girvans